 - A starchy Russian diet is actually great for employees!
 Include lots of “carbs” in the menu and even the fussiest eater will not go hungry.

 - Cooking over a wood fire is hard work.
 If you need a hot flame, use a grate that is not too high above the fire.
 Start boiling water early and make sure that the fire is stoked in cold weather!
 Don’t be fancy.
 It’s easy to braise and stew, so plan accordingly.
 Don’t be afraid to adapt to circumstances and innovate — employees love this — as long as you know what you are doing with the main course.
 Let the employees do all the prep because they are usually not able to withstand too much open fire cooking — smoke burns their eyes (yours too!) and if it’s cold and rainy you will be struggling to convince them to stay warm and dry.
-They can certainly stir pots, draw water, fetch ingredients, run messages between the outdoor fire and the Officials’ Quarters, gather kindling (including paper), feed the fire and keep tabs on the status of water, spider pot, and dishwashing tubs.
+They can certainly stir pots, draw water, fetch ingredients, run messages between the outdoor fire and the Officers’ Barracks, gather kindling (including paper), feed the fire and keep tabs on the status of water, hot water in the spider pot, and dishwashing tubs.
 Work hard to engage the employees in the activity at hand and you will be amazed at the camaraderie and affection that grows among you.
 Remember, they can do it.
 Most of all have fun; they will never forget their Fort Ross experience.

 - Lunch – Plan a lunch that requires little or no prep, no dishes, and almost no cleanup, because by this time you are packed up, almost ready to depart and you want to savor the remaining time.
 Lay out the food as a buffet.
 At each meal officers can serve to expedite the line.
 Plan for this and enlist help.
 Always say yes when someone offers help!
 They’ll feel good and your job will be much easier.